 Fritz divided up the vendors into three buckets: Legacy Solutions, Current Leaders and Market Challengers.

-When we think about the industry over the last 10-15 years, there are legacy firms that were some of the originals that put a stake in the ground that they were offering the first wealth management digital experiences.
-Vendors such as Scivantage that have been around for a long time and have a compelling solution.
+When thinking about the industry over the last 10-15 years, there are legacy firms that put a stake in the ground by offering some of the first wealth management digital experiences, Fritz observed.
+Vendors such as Scivantage have been around for a long time and have a compelling solution.

-And looking at this, I would say if what you want is an elegant marketing plugged-in solution that will help you to drive business and create a great experience, Jemstep would be an outstanding choice, Fritz claimed.
-Especially so if you don’t need integrated portfolio rebalancing or CRM, Jemstep is a great solution.
+If what you want is an elegant marketing plugged-in solution that will help drive business and create a great experience, Jemstep would be an outstanding choice, Fritz claimed.
+Especially so if you don’t need integrated portfolio rebalancing or CRM.
 (See 3 Thoughts on Why Invesco Acquiring Jemstep Was A Smart Move)

 Trizic and AdvisorEngine are also very compelling and they are beginning to do more.
 Fritz believes that AdvisorEngine’s acquisition of Junxure earlier this year was a great example of an up and coming vendor expanding their capabilities beyond just a digital solution.
 They’re looking to become a competitor to Envestnet by building out their own end-to-end platform.
 (See Is AdvisorEngine Building a Tamarac Killer?)